adam-maj/robotics/README.md

 With this context, we can now try to understand how the robotics industry will develop from here.

-Over the past few years, billions of dollars of capital has been deployed across companies like [Tesla Optimus](https://www.youtube.com/watch?v=cpraXaw7dyc), [Figure](https://www.figure.ai/), [1x](https://www.1x.tech/), [Physical Intelligence](https://www.physicalintelligence.company/), [Skild](https://www.skild.ai/) and a variety of Chinese companies to achieve the promise of general-purpose robotics.
+Over the past few years, billions of dollars of capital have been deployed across companies like [Tesla Optimus](https://www.youtube.com/watch?v=cpraXaw7dyc), [Figure](https://www.figure.ai/), [1x](https://www.1x.tech/), [Physical Intelligence](https://www.physicalintelligence.company/), [Skild](https://www.skild.ai/) and a variety of Chinese companies to achieve the promise of general-purpose robotics.

 In this section, we'll look at how this arms race will play out by answering the following questions: